 - Concerned about rust during winter storage? – wipe your clean barbecue with peanut oil.

-Dealing with red wine spills
+Dealing with red wine spills to prevent an ugly stain

 - Soak up as much of the wine as possible using white paper towels or a clean, dry white cloth.
 Start off with light blotting to remove wine that hasn’t been absorbed into the carpet.
 Then press harder to make sure you have soaked up as much as possible.
 Each time you blot use a dry cloth or paper towel.
 Avoid a rubbing action as this could damage the carpet pile.